PoetaKodu/quickmaffs/README.md

-# quickmaffs
+# QuickMaffs
 A C++17 custom math library that includes vector calculations, length, random numbers, etc.

 ## How to include

-Add to include directories path to the `quickmaffs/include/QuickMaffs` directory, and include the [Everything.hpp](quickmaffs/include/QuickMaffs/Everything.hpp) file:
+Add to include directories path to the `include/QuickMaffs` directory, and include the [Everything.hpp](include/QuickMaffs/Everything.hpp) file:

 ```cpp
 #include <QuickMaffs/Everything.hpp>